-- (v) Civil Society; - (vi) The Media; and - (h) The Director-General of the Bureau who shall be the Secretary to the Council. - (3) Notwithstanding the provisions of Section (2), the Council may co-opt any person to attend its meeting, but the person co-opted shall not have a casting vote or be counted towards quorum. - (4) The Governor as Chairman of the Council, shall appoint other members of the Council as specified in 2(b)-(h).
+- (v) the Media; and - the Director-General of the Bureau who shall be the Secretary of (h) - Notwithstanding the provisions of Section (2), the Council may co-opt (3)any person to attend its meeting but the person so co-opted shall not have a casting vote or be counted towards quorum. - The Chairman and other members of the members of the Council shall (4)be appointed by the Governor.